 The 2025 Edelman Trust Barometer Flash Poll on AI, the firm's first study dedicated entirely to the question of trust and artificial intelligence, conducted across five nations with 5,000 respondents, found that trust in AI is at an inflection point.
 In developed markets, the gap between those who embrace AI at work and those who reject it is not a technology gap.
 It is a trust gap.4

 Deloitte's 2025 State of Generative AI report found that only 11% of organizations have successfully embedded AI tools into daily workflows.
-Among those falling short, the barriers are overwhelmingly cultural: fear of job displacement, insufficient psychological safety to experiment and fail, and a leadership communication deficit that erodes trust faster than any technical problem.5
+Among those falling short, the barriers are overwhelmingly cultural.
+Fear of job displacement, insufficient psychological safety to experiment and fail, and a leadership communication deficit that erodes trust faster than any technical problem.5

 This is not a communication problem.
 It is a trust problem.
 And communication cannot solve a trust problem.
 Only trustworthy behavior, sustained over time, can.
-That requires leaders who are reliable in what they say and do, present with their people, and adaptable when plans change.
+That requires leaders who are reliable in what they say and do, are present with their people, and are adaptable when plans change.
 The technology is ready.
 The trust infrastructure is not.

 These are not personality traits.
 They are not values or culture statements.
 They are specific, observable, repeatable behaviors, which means they can be measured, tracked, and trained.
 The same cognitive and behavioral science that underpins skill development applies directly to trust-building.

-A 2025 study in Frontiers in Organizational Psychology found that trust in human leadership directly predicts employee engagement with AI systems, more than training, tooling, or incentives.
+A 2025 study in Frontiers in Organizational Psychology found that trust in human leadership directly predicts employee engagement with AI systems.
+More than training, tooling, or incentives.
 When people trust the humans around them, they extend that trust to the systems those humans deploy.
 Trust flows from relationships to technology, not the other way around.11

 McKinsey's 2025 workplace research found that employees place their highest institutional trust in their own employers, higher than government and large tech companies.
 71% of employees express high trust in their employers to deploy AI safely and ethically.7 That trust exists.
 The question is whether organizations are earning it or spending it.

-The Edelman data is striking: in developed markets, acceptance of AI is linked to trust in a near hundred-point swing in attitude between those who distrust and reject versus those who trust and embrace.
+The Edelman data is striking.
+In developed markets, acceptance of AI is linked to trust in a near hundred-point swing in attitude between those who distrust and reject versus those who trust and embrace.
 The technology is the same.
 The cultural conditions are not.4

 The window to build this foundation before the rest of the market wakes up is narrowing.
 The organizations that move now, that treat trust as infrastructure rather than outcome and train it deliberately rather than hoping it emerges, will have built something no competitor can replicate with a larger AI budget.